lunarc/lunarc_docs/docs/Python.md

         pip list

-## Lunarc installed packages
+## LUNARC installed packages

-Lunarc staff will install packages in the various distributions (mainly in the non-anaconda based ones).
-If you have a packages that may be of use for other users, or if you are having trouble installing a package, please send a support request for the installation of the package and Lunarc staff will consider it for inclusion in the distribution.
+LUNARC staff will install packages in the various distributions (mainly in the non-anaconda based ones).
+If you have a packages that may be of use for other users, or if you are having trouble installing a package, please send a support request for the installation of the package and LUNARC staff will consider it for inclusion in the distribution.

 ## User installed packages